Historic buildings of Rottnest Island

 Governor's Cottage and the Hotel Rottnest

-The Hotel Rottnest (formerly known as Quokka Arms Hotel) is highly valued by the community of Western Australia as an integral part of their holiday experience on Rottnest Island.
+The Hotel Rottnest is highly valued by the community of Western Australia as an integral part of their holiday experience on Rottnest Island.
 It is recognised for its significant vista of Thomson Bay and its social associations as a focal recreation point for many visitors to the Island.

-In 1881 the Western Australian Government decided that the Island would be a suitable location to reform young boys who had come into conflict with the law.
+In 1881 the Colonial Government decided that the Island would be a suitable location to reform young boys who had come into conflict with the law.